MUCollective/multiverse/README.md

 ## Multiverse specification

-`multiverse` provides flexible functions which can be used to perform a multiverse analysis.
+`multiverse` provides flexible functions which can be used to easily multiplex over alternative analysis steps, and perform a multiverse analysis.

 The first step is to define a *new multiverse*.
 We will use the multiverse object to create a set of universes, each representing a